reinierpd/chattermill-app/README.md

  docker else, else run `yarn build`

 ## Designs considerations.
-As the filters are reused in the dashboard and the feed views, I created the component `WithFilterData` that hold all the filtering logic and share the filtered data using the render-props pattern.
+Due that filters are reused in the dashboard and the feed views, I created the component `WithFilterData` that hold all the filtering logic and share the filtered data using the render-props pattern.